-Neighborhood: Marinship.
+Le Garage’s Neighborhood: Marinship.
 Website and link for reservations are here.
 Use these links to see menus for weekend brunch, lunch and dinner.
 Wine list is here.
 Open for coffee and pastries in the morning (get there early because the best goodies go first), lunch and dinner, plus brunch on weekends.
-Free parking in lot on far side of Schoonmaker Harbor lot; look for the sign that says “Le Garage Parking.”
+Limited free parking in lot on far side of Schoonmaker Harbor lot; look for the sign that says “Le Garage Parking.”

 Insiders Tip: If it’s not a sweltering hot day, bring a sweater or arrive early to ensure a seat in the sun.
 The breeze kicks up at the edge of the Bay, and if they have both of their (le) garage doors open the wind tunnel effect can make it chilly inside.